googlearchive/k8s-service-catalog/README.md

 Finally, when checking for brokers, the user should see:

 ```
-$ kubectl get brokers
+$ kubectl get servicebrokers

 No resources found.
 ```

-Which means the main APIServer understands the brokers resource (but none were found yet).
+Which means the main APIServer understands the servicebrokers resource (but none were found yet).

 In order to cleanly take down the service catalog:

 ```
-$ config/service-catalog-down.sh
+$ ./service-catalog-down.sh
 ```

 ## Connect to the GCP Broker